Skip to content

 The Bottom Line

-There is no universal rice-to-water ratio—and that's not a flaw in your cooking.
+There is no universal rice-to-water ratio — and that's not a flaw in your cooking.
 It's physics.

-Different rice types, different cooking methods, different evaporation rates, and even different rice ages all change the optimal water amount.
+Different rice types, different cooking methods, different evaporation rates, and different rice ages all change the optimal water amount.

 Cook Perfect Rice Every Time